Git Access

 Annotations follow the Web Annotation Data Model and are serialized as JSON-LD.

 Each Annotation has a type, i. e. its Tag, and one or more references to possibly non-adjacent (discontinuous markup) text segments.
 Each Annotation has a timestamp and an author (not to be confused with the author of the Tag).
-The Annotation inherits the color, the name and the user defined Properties from its Tag.
+The Annotation inherits the color, the name and the user defined properties from its Tag.
 A user defined Property of an Annotation can have zero or more values which are either drawn from the set of possible values of the Tag or defined by the user while annotating (ad-hoc values).

 • tagset – the URL of the Tagset GitLab/Git project.
 This URL also contains the ID of the Tagset.